3 Biggest Mistakes in Adopting Agile

 Want to know the 3 biggest mistakes in adopting Agile?
 Check out this comprehensive guide to know everything about it.

-Agile methodologies can save time, increase business, and create a high quality product, but it’s not a silver bullet.
-Agile will not bend space or time and allow you to deliver more work that is possible within the constraints of limited time, budget, and resources.
+Agile methodologies can save time, increase business, and create a high-quality product, but it’s not a silver bullet.
+Agile will not bend space or time and allow you to deliver more work than is possible within the constraints of limited time, budget, and resources.

 For instance, a company/startup is using Scrum for software development and they are not using automation.
-Due to this, they are not able to be productive and start blaming at Scrum.
-It is similar to driving a sports car on bumpy track and at the end you blame car of his speed.
+Due to this, they are not able to be productive and start blaming Scrum.
+It is similar to driving a sports car on a bumpy track and in the end, you blame the car for its speed.

-Let’s look at the common mistakes of which companies make while adopting agile.
+Let’s look at the common mistakes which companies make while adopting agile.

-Agile is not just a software development methodology, but it is actually change on mentality.
-It is change of organisation’s culture and this one of the most important and difficult things to do.
+Agile is not just a software development methodology, but it is a change in mentality.
+It is a change in the organization’s culture and this is one of the most important and difficult things to do.